Credit: @wilddaisy78 on Instagram

 WHERE TO STAY: Bear Mountain Inn is a historic 1915 inn that was recently renovated returning to its original rustic splendor, while another historic hotel, the Thayer Hotel at West Point has been a celebrated part of American history since 1926.
 Enjoy all of the classic amenities and offerings of the Holiday Inn Express & Suites Middletown.

 WHAT TO DO: Cuddle up with goats, piglets, ducklings, chicks, bunnies and more at baby animal days at Indian Ladder Farms.
 When you’re done petting precious creatures, stop in the farm market for their legendary cider donuts and apple cider, pastries, pies, local produce and so much more.
 Grab some grub at the tasting room and biergarten, which serves farm-to-table fare and a dozen hard ciders and beers made right on-site!
-Take a self-guided tour via the nature trails and view the pick-your-own fields, the Heldebergs in the near-distance, and even more animals as you venture around the farm.
+Take a self-guided tour via the nature trails and view the pick-your-own fields, the Helderbergs in the near-distance, and even more animals as you venture around the farm.
 Just down the road from Indian Ladder Farms is John Boyd Thacher State Park, situated along the Helderberg Escarpment, one of the richest fossil-bearing formations in the world.
-Ideal for hiking, picnicking, and a thrilling adventure course, the park provides a marvelous panorama of the Hudson-Mohawk Valleys and the Adirondack and Green Mountains.
+Ideal for hiking, picnicking, and a thrilling adventure course (reopening in May), the park provides a marvelous panorama of the Hudson-Mohawk Valleys and the Adirondack and Green Mountains.
 Conserve your energy because Sunday is going to be just as fun-filled as Saturday.
-The Albany Tulip Festival at Washington Park is the perfect way to spend the day.
-The 81-acre “crown jewel” bursts with colors from in-bloom tulips– more than 140,000 in 150 different varieties.
-The event also includes dozens of artisan craft sellers, two stages of live entertainment, a fine arts show, food trucks galore, and KidZone family fun destination.
+Make your way over to Cohoes Music Hall and catch a performance of Spring Awakening, the winner of eight Tony Awards, including Best Musical.

 WHERE TO EAT: The outdoor dining patios are just as enticing as the menus at Olde English Pub, Iron Gate Cafe, Cafe Madison, and El Mariachi, all in downtown Albany.